How to import multiple Checklists

 Updated over a week ago

-Autodesk Prodsmart gives you the possibility to create ‘Quality’, ‘Safety and Health’ and ‘Maintenance’ checklists that can be attached to 'Maintenance Orders', 'Operations' or 'Receiving' - or none, in case you might need to fill it when you are not doing any of those things:
+Autodesk Fusion Operations gives you the possibility to create ‘Quality’, ‘Safety and Health’ and ‘Maintenance’ checklists that can be attached to 'Maintenance Orders', 'Operations' or 'Receiving' - or none, in case you might need to fill it when you are not doing any of those things:

 • ‘Maintenance’ checklists: can be attached to a ‘Maintenance Order’;